 What if I have a Prenuptial Contract, Domestic Partnership Agreement or Community Property Agreement?

-Some people sign a written agreement before they marry or become domestic partners stating how they will divide their property and debts in the event of dissolution.
+Some couples sign a written agreement before they marry or become domestic partners stating how they will divide their property and debts in the event of divorce.
 This is often called a prenuptial agreement.

-Other people sign an agreement during the marriage or domestic partnership regarding their property, stating what property is community and what is separate.
+Others sign an agreement during the marriage/domestic partnership, stating what property is community and separate.
 This is known as a Community Property Agreement.

 These are sometimes completed as part of an estate plan.
 Still others may sign an agreement after they separate that divides property and debts.
 This agreement is known as a Property Settlement Agreement or Separation Contract.

-If you believe you have any type of written agreement regarding your property and debts, get a copy of it.
+If you believe you a written agreement regarding your property and debts, get a copy of it.
 Have a lawyer review it.
-This type of contract/agreement may (but does not always) determine how the court will divide property and debts in your case.
+It may (but does not always) determine how the court will divide property and debts in your case.